 When the Ungodly Turn to God

-Christianity is (or should have to be) full, from beginning to end, of honest reflections.
-Careful audits of our soul with the perfect mirror of scripture; combing through filth and the things we keep secret, so that we may give them up and be what God is giving us through grace.
+Christianity is (or should have to be) full, from beginning to end, of honest reflections, personal audits, and reality checks.
+It’s full of careful audits of our soul with the perfect mirror of scripture and the Holy Spirit; combing through the filth and things we keep secret, so that we may give them up and be what God is giving us through grace.

 There are too many Christians who have no time for such audits of mind and soul.
-They know what they need to know.
-They are as good as they need to be.
+They know what they think they need to know.
+They are as good as they seem to need to be.
 Their sense of the world is just fine, as is.
-They are the smug Christians and never has there been such a bitter tasting collection of souls in the earth.
+They are the smug Christians and never has there been such a bitter tasting collection of souls in all the earth.

-There are a few different classes or guilds of these folks, and I have chosen to deal with them in the order that we normal think of them, and actually the opposite order which they appear in life.
+There are a few different classes or guilds of these folks (inside of the name Christianity, but far from the heart of Christianity), and I have chosen to deal with them in the order that we normally think of them, and actually the opposite order which they appear in life.

 The Smug Religious